Thank you for your interest in applying to the Doctor of Pharmacy (PharmD) program at the University of Maryland School of Pharmacy.

 - Submit a FAFSA: Scholarship funds are available and disbursed through federal aid.

 - Upper level science coursework is encouraged.

-- Taking a full-time course load for at least two semester.
+- Taking a full-time course load for at least two semesters.

-- Attending an online information session or campus open house to become more familiar with the application process and our School of Pharamcy.
+- Attending an online information session or campus open house to become more familiar with the application process and our School of Pharmacy.
 Visit the homepage to see a list of upcoming events.

 3:4 Educational Agreements